virtual-kubelet/virtual-kubelet/README.md

 ```

 There is also an optional interface `PodNotifier` which enables the provider to
-asyncronously notify the virtual-kubelet about pod status changes.
+asynchronously notify the virtual-kubelet about pod status changes.
 If this
 interface is not implemented, virtual-kubelet will periodically check the status
 of all pods.